lokeshchintha/NearestPlaceFInder/README.md

-# 🌍 Nearby Places Finder
+# 🌍 Nearest Place Finder

 A modern, interactive React website that helps users find nearby places like airports, restaurants, hotels, and more.
 Built with React, Tailwind CSS, Framer Motion, and Leaflet maps.